cwaring/ucan.xyz/scripts/templates/guides/getting-started.md

 Common questions about UCAN:

 **Q: How is UCAN different from OAuth?**
 A: OAuth requires online authorization servers.
-UCAN works offline and doesn't need central authorities.
+UCAN is local-first and doesn't need central authorities - verification happens locally using cryptographic proofs.

 **Q: Can I revoke a UCAN after issuing it?**
-A: Yes, through the [UCAN Revocation](/revocation/) mechanism, though this requires the revocation message to be delivered.
+A: Yes, through the [UCAN Revocation](/revocation/) mechanism.
+Note that revocation requires the revocation message to be delivered to relevant parties, as UCAN is designed for partition tolerance.

 **Q: Are UCANs secure?**
 A: UCANs use public-key cryptography and are designed with security best practices.
 However, they require proper implementation and key management.